El-Kenawi, et al., 2019, Cancer likes it sour!

 El-Kenawi et al., 2021, Macrophages feed cancer cells!

-Do you remember my highlight for El-Kenawi, et al., 2019?
-During working on this project, I observed accumulation of cholesterol in prostate cancer associated-macrophage.
-We also observed that acidity skyrocketed intracellular lipid in macrophages.
+Do you remember my highlight from El-Kenawi, et al., 2019?
+During this project, I observed cholesterol accumulation in prostate cancer-associated macrophages, with acidity dramatically increasing intracellular lipids.

 Cholesterol is used to make the 5 main classes of steroid hormones.

-Does macrophage regulate response to therapies targeting the steroid hormone receptors such as androgen receptor (AR) antagonists?
+• Does macrophage activity regulate response to steroid hormone receptor therapies (e.g., androgen receptor antagonists)?